pjekel/cbtree/documentation/StoreModels.md

 > A valid dojo.data.store item.

 *insertIndex:* Number (optional)
-> If specified, the location in the parents list of child items.
+> Zero based index, If specified the location in the parents list of child items.

 *childrenAttr:* String (optional)
 > Property name of the parentItem identifying the childrens list to which the